mindee/mindee-api-python/docs/extras/guide/eu_driver_license_v1.md

 Some fields are constrained to the page level, and so will not be retrievable to through the document.

 # Attributes
-The following fields are extracted for EU Driver License V1:
+The following fields are extracted for Driver License V1:

 ## Address
 **address** ([StringField](#stringfield)): EU driver license holders address